Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-get-started.md

 </dependency>
 ```

-Also add an entry to use the maven-exec-plugin to run the sample:
+Also add a `build` entry under the top-level `project` element to use the [maven-exec-plugin](http://www.mojohaus.org/exec-maven-plugin/) to run the sample:

 ```XML
 <build>